Skip to content

 Wedding Day Emergency Kit Essentials Every Upstate New York Bride Should Pack

-September 22, 2025 No Comments
+September 22, 2025 27 Comments

 Weddings are complex and involved affairs.
 And like any other complicated human gathering, weddings are subject to the unexpected, the unpredictable, and the unplanned.
 There is no way for you to realistically foresee every possible thing that could go wrong or cause some kind of delay or disturbance.
 However, what